Albert Reuss: The future of exile art

 In recent years, there has been a renewed interest in the “lost generation” of emigrated artists, including Reuss, in Austria and Germany, and indeed there are a number of galleries in Vienna and Berlin which specialize in exiled artists.
-Reuss's work featured in two hugely successful exhibitions called Die Uns Verliessen (The Ones Who Left Us), held in Vienna in 1980, and Art in Exile, held in 1986 in several venues in Europe, including London.
+Reuss's work featured in two hugely successful exhibitions called Die uns verließen (The Ones Who Left Us), held in Vienna in 1980, and Art in Exile, held in 1986 in several venues in Europe, including London.
 More recently, his works have featured in the Leopold Museum in the 2007 exhibition Zwischen den Kriegen. Österreichische Künstler 1918–1938 (Between the wars: Austrian artists 1918-1938), in 2015 as part of The Bigger Picture at the Penlee House Gallery and Museum in Penzance, and in 2016 at the Tel Aviv Museum of Art, Israel.
 His work is also represented in Thomas B Schumann's large collection of exile art in Germany, and Herr Schumann used one of Reuss's paintings, The Art Critic, on the cover of a book published in 2016, Deutsche Künstler im Exil 1933 bis 1945, (German Artists in Exile 1933 to 1945).

 Monica Bohm Duchen, the organiser of the 1986 Art in Exile exhibition, is in the process of organising a major national event called Insiders/Outsiders, an exciting nationwide arts festival planned for 2019 to celebrate the extraordinary contribution of refugees from Nazi Europe to British culture.
 There are plans to exhibit some of Reuss's work at a few galleries in Cornwall as part of this project.